wp-plugins/nextgen-facebook/readme.txt

 = Version 6.16dev3 =

 * **Added support for bbPress forums, topics and tags** (Pro version).
-* Added a 'Site Description' field to customize the WordPress Tagline.
+* Added a 'Site Description' option to customize the WordPress Tagline.
 * Improved the `flush_post_cache()` method to include wp_cache objects.
 * Improved the `get_sharing_url()` method to provide more accurate canonical URLs.
 * Added a new `ngfb_get_term_url` filter for WordPress SEO support (Pro version).